Staffordshire red quarry tiles

 Place of Manufacture: Brierley Hill, UK

-Energy: Cured in gas fired kilns to 1130
+Energy: Fired in gas kilns to 1130 degrees

 Recyclability: Can be crushed and used as aggregate and/or as an inert bulk fill